kushalsrinivas/kushalsrinivas/README.md

    - Built an artificial neural network to forecast energy cycles in a power plant.
    - Achieved 98% accuracy and optimized plant operations to reduce costs.
    - Implemented using Python and Keras.

+6. **Promptly - Chrome Extension (React, Supabase, Webpack, Next.js)** :robot:
+   - Elevates ChatGPT with a Chrome extension, enabling instant access to a prompt library for enhanced productivity.
+   - Key Features:
+     - Built-In Prompt Library: Offers a wide array of pre-defined prompts and templates for various writing scenarios and tasks, streamlining the writing process.
+     - Personas: Allows users to create and switch between different virtual personas tailored to specific writing styles, tones, or contexts.
+     - Create Prompt Templates: Enables the crafting of personalized prompt templates for specialized scenarios, optimizing writing efficiency.
+   - Role: Lead Developer
+   - Technologies Used: React, Supabase, Webpack, Next.js

 ## Certifications :medal_military:
 - The Complete 2023 Web Development Bootcamp